kamal1262/api-template/README.md

 ```

 ### Loading data into database
-Then run the migration process to create the database structure needed by the application
+Run the migration process to create the database structure needed by the application
 ```bash
 flask db upgrade
 ```